 The policies of Counseling Services at Columbia College are guided by the ethical codes of the American Counseling Association, National Association of Social Workers and the laws of South Carolina, and federal privacy regulations.
-As such, counseling is

-National Association of Social Workers and the laws of South Carolina, and federal privacy regulations.
 As such, counseling is confidential, except where required by law, and when releasing information is necessary in order to protect your safety or the safety of others.